NFL more forceful on Texas 'bathroom bill' after Super Bowl

 Republican Gov. Greg Abbott has been quieter on the proposal and, noticeably, never mentioned bathrooms while laying out his legislative agenda last month.

-Following the NFL statement, Patrick's office signaled it was remaining firm and was committed to ''making sure that every Texas is welcomed'' at sporting events.
+Following the NFL statement, Patrick's office signaled it was remaining firm and was committed to ''making sure that every Texan is welcomed'' at sporting events.

 ''Despite persistent misinformation in the media, under Senate Bill 6, all Texas teams will be able to set their own policies at the stadiums and arenas where they play and hold their events.
 There is no conflict with the NFL's statement today and Senate Bill 6,'' Patrick spokesman Alejandro Garcia said.